When Does Adaptation Win? Scaling Laws for Meta-Learning in Quantum Control: Quantum Control Experiments

 \textbf{Policy and training.} The control policy $\pi_\theta$ maps task features to piecewise-constant control amplitudes via a two-layer multi-layer perceptron (MLP).
 Following standard meta-learning practice~\citep{finn2017maml}, the policy receives task parameters $\xi = (\Gamma_{\mathrm{deph}}, \Gamma_{\mathrm{relax}})$ as context input, analogous to task embeddings.
 This differs from the theoretical formulation where $u(t;\theta)$ depends only on $\theta$; in practice, the $\xi$-conditioning enables task-appropriate pulse initialization, while the adaptation gap $G_K$ still measures improvement from gradient updates to $\theta$ itself.
-In deployment, tasks $\xi$ such as noise rates can be estimated via standard $T_1/T_2$ characterization protocols.
-See Appendix~A for training plots and hyperparameters and Appendix~B for algorithms. \textbf{Baselines and metrics.} We compare three strategies: (1) meta-initialization $\theta_0$ (FOMAML, before adaptation), (2) fixed-average baseline (trained on mean task $\bar{\xi}$), and (3) GRAPE optimized per-task from scratch (results in Appendix~A.5).
+In deployment , tasks $\xi$ such as noise rates can be estimated via standard $T_1/T_2$ characterization protocols that already form part of any calibration workflow~\citep{krantz2019quantum}.
+See Appendix~A and~B for details on training. \textbf{Baselines and metrics.} We compare three strategies: (1) meta-initialization $\theta_0$ (FOMAML, before adaptation), (2) fixed-average baseline (trained on mean task $\bar{\xi}$), and (3) GRAPE optimized per-task from scratch (results in Appendix~A.5).
 We measure the adaptation gap $\mathbb{E}_\xi[L_\xi(\theta_0) - L_\xi(\theta_K(\xi))]$ and fit to $c(1 - e^{-\beta K})$ to extract adaptation rate $\beta$ and asymptote $A_\infty = c$.